We are a nonprofit organization dedicated to

 Charley

-Ride more than 150 miles of interconnected mesa-and-canyon singletrack across 5,400–10,454 ft of elevation—expect big views, volcanic terrain, and plenty of technical, high-altitude riding.
+Ride more than 500 miles of interconnected mesa-and-canyon trails across 5,400–10,454 ft of elevation—expect big views, volcanic terrain, and plenty of technical, high-altitude riding.

 So don't be fooled!
 The "Tuff" in our name comes from the type of rock we ride on; not because we're "tough".
 In fact, we take great pride in welcoming riders of all ages and skill levels!